 Super speedy runners, with heads glancing down at gadgets, wearing fancy shoes and lots of lycra, are not all you’ll see at a parkrun.

-parkrunners wear everything from fancy dress to jeans and a t-shirt and tutu’s make a regular appearance at many events around New Zealand.
+parkrunners wear everything from fancy dress, to jeans and a t-shirt, and a leather jacket has been spotted more than once.

-And parkrunners in gumboots are not unheard of either.
+And parkrunners in wellies are not unheard of either.